 Every time I find myself wandering away, I bring myself back to what I love: to this very moment, these exact sensations, this coolness on the surface of my right arm, the sound of a single bird cheeping, the low thrum of the heater.
 I take one conscious breath and return to where the feast is: here.
 And when I do — when thoughts drop away and the one I refer to as “I” disappears — what remains is contentment itself.
 And it is enough.

-You can learn a whole new way to relate to food – and explore the foundation upon which you build your life and your relationships – at my next workshop, this coming March .
-Two days of immersion in constant support, endless kindness and ever present awareness.
+You can learn a whole new way to relate to food – and explore the foundation upon which you build your life and your relationships – at my next retreat, this coming May 23-28, 2017.
+Six days of immersion in constant support, endless kindness and ever present awareness.
 Such a blessing.
 Once you know those things are possible for you, you can never go back to believing that they're not.
-If this resonates with you, you can find out more here: http://geneenroth.com/workshops/ending-obsession-workshop/
+If this resonates with you, you can find out more here: http://retreats.geneenroth.com/